Capacitive Trackpad/Touchpad - Microcontroller-Friendly PS/2

 We thought this would make a great interface, such as for a lighting controller, music devices, or for drawing shapes.
 Since its capacitive, you can overlay the pad with a paper or plastic label and it'll still work.

 Of course, we wouldn't leave you with a datasheet and a "good luck"!
 It's really easy to use with our Arduino library, simply connect using a PS/2 breakout adapter cable to any two digital pins and run our example code.
+You'll need two 10K pullup resistors for clock and data, as well as, of course, a PS2 connector.

 - Plastic case dimensions: 3.45" x 3.3" x 0.55" (88mm x 86mm x 14mm)